davnn/uv-pack/src/uv_pack/scripts/README.md

 - `VENV_DIR` (optional)
   Target virtual environment directory.
   Default: `<PACK_DIR>/.venv`
+  Set to an empty string to install directly into `BASE_PY`.

 - `PY_DEST` (optional)
   Target python directory (only used if Python archive exists).